 Similar to that for coho, escapement and egg-to-smolt survival estimates for chum should be considered preliminary and will likely change as adult salmon observer efficiency and survey life data are collected in future years.
-For the period of record, current estimates suggest that adult returns of chum salmon to Coquitlam River (including reach 1) have ranged from 12,000-54,000 (Table 6.1a), while smolt production upstream of RST2 has ranged from 0.8 to 4.2 million.
-Maximum chum production occurred in 2009, the same year in which coho and steelhead production peaked (see Section 6.2 above), and was likely related to favorable region wide conditions.
-During Treatment 1 (2002-2007 brood years) chum egg-to-smolt survival ranged from 3.7% to 14.1% (mean = 8.6%; Table 6.1b); thus far during Treatment 2, egg-to-smolt survivals have been significantly higher (two tailed t-test p < 0.01), ranging from 18.1% to 26.8% (mean = 22.7%, Table 6.1b).
+For the period of record, current estimates suggest that adult returns of chum salmon to Coquitlam River (including reach 1) have ranged from 12,000-57,000 (Table 6.1a), while smolt production upstream of RST2 has ranged from 0.8 to 6.7 million.
+The high 2013 fry yield was likely a product of the high 2012 escapement combined with sufficient spawning habitat rather than the unusually favorable freshwater conditions that led to the previous record high yield during 2009 (see Section 6.2 above).
+During Treatment 1 (2002-2007 brood years) chum egg-to-smolt survival ranged from 3.7% to 14.1% (mean: 10.2%; Table 6.1b); thus far during Treatment 2, egg-to-fry survivals have been significantly higher (two tailed t-test p < 0.01), ranging from 18.1% to 26.8% (mean: 22.7%, Table 6.1b).
 Bradford (1995) reported an average egg-to-smolt survival rate of 6.7% ( $\pm 1$ standard deviation = 3.3%-13.5%) for chum populations in nine other streams.
 The chum egg-to-smolt survival estimates for the 2008 and 2010 brood years in the Coquitlam River exceeds published values for this species, and are likely biased high.
 The most plausible source of this bias would be an underestimate of chum escapement (see Section 2.2) as opposed to an overestimate of chum smolts, which in 2009 and 2011 were relatively precise (95% CI: $\pm 7$ and 12%, respectively), with no evidence of serious violations of mark-recapture assumptions.

-During 2003-2012, there was a stronger linear escapement-to-smolt relationship within Treatments 1 and 2 ( $R^2 = 0.67$ and 0.36, respectively, Figure 6.6) than across both treatment periods ( $R^2 = 0.11$ ), suggesting that flow treatments may play a role in juvenile production but that other factors still play a substantial role in determining smolt yield (i.e., spawning habitat was fully utilized and egg-to-smolt-survival was strongly density-dependent).
-During 2002-2012, both chum escapement and smolt yield in the Coquitlam River were only moderately correlated with that in the Alouette River (escapement: R = 0.64, smolt yield: R=0.40; Figure 6.2; Cope 2011), which reduces the viability of using the Alouette River as a control region-wide factors influencing chum productivity.
+During 2003-2013, there was a stronger linear escapement-to-fry relationship within Treatments 1 and 2 ( $R^2 = 0.67$ and 0.36, respectively, Figure 6.6) than across both treatment periods ( $R^2 = 0.11$ ), suggesting that flow treatments may play a role in juvenile production but that other factors still play a substantial role in determining smolt yield (i.e., spawning habitat was fully utilized and egg-to-fry-survival was strongly density-dependent).
+During 2002-2013, both chum escapement and fry yield in the Coquitlam River were only moderately correlated with that in the Alouette River (escapement: R = 0.64, smolt yield: R=0.40; Figure 6.2; Cope 2011), which reduces the viability of using the Alouette River as a control region-wide factors influencing chum productivity.

-Overall, chum salmon returns to Coquitlam River were markedly improved in 2002-2012 compared to previous years.
+Overall, chum salmon returns to Coquitlam River were markedly improved in 2002-2013 compared to previous years.
 Chum salmon escapement was not rigorously assessed until 2002, but qualitative surveys by DFO field staff over several decades suggest that total escapement was typically less than 1000 adults prior to the implementation of the Treatment 1 flow regime in 1997 (DFO, SEDS).